casdoor/casdoor-website/docs/cert/overview.md

 }
 ```

-You can download the public key from the certificate edit page in Casdoor.
+Download the public key from the certificate edit page in Casdoor.

 For more information about SDK configuration, see the [SDK documentation](/docs/how-to-connect/sdk).

-### In Payment Providers
+### In payment providers

-When setting up payment providers, you need to configure the appropriate certificates:
+When setting up payment providers, configure the appropriate certificates:

 1. Create the required certificates (e.g., App Cert and Root Cert for Alipay)
 2. Go to the **Providers** page